Insurance Abroad: EHIC & S1 Form Explained 2026

 Filing reimbursement claims correctly

-- Keep every invoice: every consultation, prescription and hospital invoice must be kept in the original.
+- Keep every invoice: every consultation, prescription and hospital bill in the original.

-- Submit original receipts: EU cross-border reimbursements require detailed receipts.
+- Submit original receipts: EU cross-border reimbursements require detailed receipts — the European Consumer Centre (EVZ) explains the process.

 - File the reimbursement request: with the foreign or the German statutory insurer.